-I arrived Lagos like an Israelite carrying the half baked dough into a determined exodus.
-I had absolutely no idea what to expect, particularly how I will react to the weather, coming from extreme conditions like we witnessed this year in the Northeast US.
+I arrived Lagos like an Israelite carrying the half-baked dough into a determined exodus.
+I had absolutely no idea what to expect, particularly how I will react to the weather, coming from extreme conditions like we saw this year in the Northeast US.
 Nothing really changed about the humid conditions, even at 8pm the wind was warm and slightly noxious.
 But hey!
 I am used to this, just have to acclimatize a bit.
 Err…I will dare not talk about Murtala Mohammed Airport, else it will be the rantings of a raving lunatic.
 Lekki Airport to the rescue!!!!!!!!!!